-This activity acts as a great introduction to systems theory, by engaging students in identifying the many systems that make up their lives, through exploring familiar everyday items.
+This activity acts as a great introduction to systems theory, by engaging students in identifying the many systems that make up

-3. Community Issues: Systems Thinking and Concept Mapping
+3. Community Issues:

+Systems Thinking and Concept Mapping

 This activity helps students identify issues in their community through brainstorming a list of the main economic, environmental and social issues that are occurring, and mapping the many systems that intersect.